-We know that for transfer students, it can sometimes feel challenging to build connections and locate resources on a new campus.
-Through our Transfer Connections program, we aim to help transfer students at APU find the resources you need, make connections on campus, and get involved.
-Our goal is for you to experience a smooth transition into the community, feel a sense of belonging, and make the most of your time here at APU.
+We acknowledge that transfer students have a difference experience in building connections and locating resources on a new campus.
+Through our Transfer Connections program, we help transfer students at APU find the resources they need, make connections on campus, and get involved.
+Our goal is for transfer students to experience a smooth transition into the community, feel a sense of belonging, and make the most of their time here at APU.

-Below is an overview of just a few of the resources, programs, and support services available to you, as well as a calendar of upcoming events.
-Plus, the Campus Life team is on hand to serve you.
-Don’t hesitate to reach out with any questions.
+Below is an overview of just a few of the resources, programs, and support services available, as well as a calendar of upcoming events.
+Plus, the Campus Life team is on hand to serve transfer students; don’t hesitate to reach out with any questions.

 Welcome Weekend and the Alpha Program

 As transfers start their first semester at APU, these programs help them connect with each other and with current students.

 At Welcome Weekend, we help new students get comfortable with the people and places of APU, setting you up for a successful university experience.
 Learn more at the Welcome Weekend website.

 The Alpha Program is a student leadership program that help students explore the meaning of authentic Christianity.
 Each new student is assigned to an Alpha group that meets throughout the semester for guidance and support.
 Student leaders in the program learn how to build and maintain meaningful community, develop a sense of belonging, and gain an understanding of what it means to love others.
 Ultimately, the program prepares student leaders to serve, teach, mentor, and love a small group of incoming freshmen and transfer students during their first year at APU.
 You may apply to become an Alpha leader via Handshake (create your account; you may also access Handshake on home.apu.edu: My Resources > General > Student Resources > Handshake Job Platform).